Consider these important travel lessons when booking your trips in the future.

 2. Always book your own airfare

-If you want your airline tickets covered if something goes wrong, make sure you purchase your own airfare with your travel rewards credit card.
+If you want your airline tickets covered in the event something goes wrong, make sure you purchase your own airfare with your own travel rewards credit card.

 For example, my boyfriend booked both of our flights to Barcelona in March 2020 on his Chase Reserve card.
-When these flights were cancelled, he only received compensation from Chase for his ticket.
+When the travel ban was implemented and we could no longer travel to Europe, he only received compensation from Chase for his ticket.
 They would not offer compensation on my ticket because we were not married.

 However, I also have a Chase travel credit card.
 Had I booked my own flight I would have had coverage as well.
 Just something to think about next time you make airline reservations.